-Morse News V5.0 (Keyer is V5.2)
+Morse News V5.0 (Keyer is V5.2.1)

 Update 30-Oct-2023: Unfortunately X (Twitter) moved to a paid model for API access, with the lowest tier priced at $100/mo.
-Since this is free program, I don't want to cover thatr cost.
+Since this is free program, I don't want to cover that cost.
 For now you will get an error trying to use Twitter.
 There are still plenty of RSS sources for news and other things.
 I'm trying to appeal to Twitter for a "free open source" exemption.

 Morse News periodically reads one or more RSS/Atom (news) messages then translates the received messages into precisely timed International (radio) or American (railroad) Morse code.
 The Morse code can be played as CW radio tones, old-fashioned spark-gap sounds, telegraph sounder click/clack sounds, or to a physical telegraph sounder connected to a serial port.